TeensyAudio/Wavetable-Synthesis/docs/additional_pages/soundfontDecoder.md

 This document is a user guide for the SF2 decoder created for the Wavetable Synthesis Capstone project at Portland State, Fall 2016 - Winter 2017.
 The decoder described in this document is meant to take SF2 files and translate them into a format that can be used with the AudioSynthWavetable library for use on the Teensy 3.2 and 3.6.

-Python3 is required for the decoder to operate properly.

 More information about the AudioSynthWavetable library can be found at: https://github.com/TeensyAudio/Wavetable-Synthesis